Sanford in Seminole County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Entertainment • Parks & Recreational Areas.
 A significant historical year for this entry is 1909.

 Location.
 28° 49.611′ N, 81° 18.959′ W. Marker is in Sanford, Florida, in Seminole County.
-Marker can be reached from West Seminole Boulevard (U.S. 17) 0.2 miles west of Interstate 4, on the right when traveling east.
+It can be reached from West Seminole Boulevard (U.S. 17) 0.2 miles west of Interstate 4, on the right when traveling east.
 Located at the Central Florida Zoo & Botanical Gardens.
 Touch for map.
 Marker is at or near this postal address: 3755 W Seminole Blvd, Sanford FL 32771, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Lake Monroe Bridge (approx. 0.8 miles away); Bookertown (approx. 1.1 miles away); Martin Luther King Jr. (approx. 1½ miles away); Upsala Swedish Community (approx. 2.2 miles away); Presbyterian Church of Upsala (approx. 2.8 miles away); a different marker also named Martin Luther King Jr. (approx. 2.8 miles away); Goldsboro (approx. 2.8 miles away); POW / MIA’s Memorial (approx. 2.9 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Lake Monroe Bridge (approx. 0.8 miles away); Bookertown (approx. 1.1 miles away); Martin Luther King Jr. (approx. 1½ miles away); Upsala Swedish Community (approx. 2.2 miles away); Presbyterian Church of Upsala (approx. 2.8 miles away); a different marker also named Martin Luther King Jr. (approx. 2.8 miles away); Goldsboro (approx. 2.8 miles away); POW / MIAs Memorial (approx. 2.9 miles away).
 Touch for a list and map of all markers in Sanford.

 Credits.
-This page was last revised on January 8, 2024.
+This page was last revised on February 20, 2025.
 It was originally submitted on September 14, 2021, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 341 times since then and 41 times this year.
+This page has been viewed 1,051 times since then and 62 times this year.
 Photos: 1, 2, 3. submitted on September 14, 2021, by Brandon D Cross of Flagler Beach, Florida.
 4. submitted on November 12, 2021, by Larry Gertner of New York, New York. • Bernard Fisher was the editor who published this page.